 Want to learn more?

-Our organizing toolkit is full of resources to help you learn, discuss and teach about the diverse world of degrowth.
+Our “Has the Economy Outgrown the Planet?” publication and our organizing toolkit are full of resources to help you learn, discuss and teach about the diverse world of degrowth.